 Freshman year of the Western Classics strand is primarily devoted to a study of ancient philosophy and literature.
 The year begins with the Epic of Gilgamesh.
 The focus then turns to Homer’s Iliad and Odyssey, which are considered among the most fundamental works of literature in the Western tradition.
-Students read plays by Aeschylus and Sophocles, followed by excerpts from the Hebrew Bible and the Pre-Socratics.
+Students read plays by Aeschylus and Sophocles, followed by excerpts from the Hebrew Bible.
 The focus shifts to careful reading of Plato and Aristotle, whose work forms the foundation of year one.
-Toward the end of the year, students examine the works of the ancient Stoics.

-Sophomore year focuses on significant philosophical and religious literature, including the New Testament and the works of Plotinus, Augustine, St. Anselm, Aquinas, and Maimonides.
-Students also read principal contributors to Western literature, including Virgil, Dante, Chaucer, Rabelais, Cervantes, and Montaigne.
+Sophomore semester focuses on significant philosophical and religious literature, including the ancient Stoics, the New Testament, and the works of Plotinus, Augustine, St. Anselm, Aquinas, and Maimonides.
+Students also read principal contributors to Western literature, including 18 DRBU 2020–2021 Catalog Virgil, Dante, Chaucer, Rabelais, Cervantes, and Montaigne.
 Special attention is given to the works of Shakespeare.
 Political theory is examined through the works of Hobbes, Machiavelli, and Rousseau.
-The revolutionary period of the Renaissance is explored through a combined emphasis on literature, poetry, art, architecture, and music.
+The revolutionary period of the Renaissance is explored through a combined emphasis on literature, poetry, and art.
 Sophomore students turn to increasingly humanistic questions.
 Different ways to understand the individual, social, and natural dimensions of life are a major focus of inquiry and discussion.
-The curriculum for the sophomore year strives to provide a careful treatment of the way in which the roots of ancient philosophy and literature find new life in these works.
+The curriculum for the sophomore year strives to provide a careful treatment of the way in which the roots of ancient philosophy and literature, which students read as freshmen, find new life in these works.

-Junior year of the Western Classics strand turns to the enormous paradigm shifts initiated by the work of Descartes.
+Junior semester of the Western Classics strand turns to the enormous paradigm shifts initiated by the work of Descartes.
 Major figures of this era are read closely and in depth, with a concentration on the writings of Hume, Kant, Locke, Leibniz, Nietzsche, and Spinoza.
-Equal attention is given to the developments in modern ethical theory, with its foundation in utilitarianism (embodied by the works of Bentham and Mill), and Kantian ethics.
+Equal attention is given to foundation developments in modern ethical theory, with its utilitarianism (embodied by the works of Bentham and Mill), and Kantian ethics.
 The newly emerging economic theory (along with its critics) is explored through the works of Smith and Marx.
-Literature focuses on readings of Austen, Eliot, Kafka, Milton, Molière, Racine, Shelley, Thoreau, Twain, and Voltaire.
+Literature focuses on the works of Austen, Eliot, Kafka, Milton, Molière, Racine, Shelley, Thoreau, Twain, and Voltaire.
 The poetry of Baudelaire, Poe, Whitman, and Wordsworth is studied, analyzed, and interpreted.
-Art and music of the period introduce the aesthetic dimension as both a reflection of and lens into the larger currents of thought.
+Art of the period introduces the aesthetic dimension as both a reflection of and lens into the larger currents of thought.

-Senior year turns to the major figures of the modern and late-modern Western intellectual tradition.
-The year begins with the formative works of Freud, Jung, Hegel, Heidegger, Husserl, Kierkegaard, de Beauvoir, Sartre, and Wittgenstein.
+Senior semester turns to the major figures of the modern and late-modern Western intellectual tradition.
+The semester begins with the formative works of Freud, Jung, Hegel, Heidegger, Husserl, Kierkegaard, de Beauvoir, Sartre, and Wittgenstein.
 The evolving economic models and their implications are highlighted with the works of Friedman and Keynes.
-Modern ethical theory and the alternatives it provides to utilitarianism and Kantian ethics are explored, including a virtue ethics, feminist ethics, and ethics of care.
+Modern ethical theory and the alternatives it provides to utilitarianism and Kantian ethics are explored, including virtue ethics, feminist ethics, and ethics of care.
 A wide variety of literature is offered, including Camus, Conrad, Dostoevsky, Faulkner, Flaubert, Goethe, Mann, Melville, Tolstoy, and Woolf.
-Modern poetry, art, and music are also introduced and explored.
+Modern poetry and art are also introduced and explored.

 Overall, the intention of the Western Classics strand is to introduce students to the richness and diversity of the Western tradition, to discern the connections it holds for ideas and events, and to explore its contribution to understanding and illuminating the primary themes that are threaded through the DRBU learning objectives.